ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 yourself is not by staging outbursts like this.
 Please, son, come to your senses.'

+"My first instinct was to begin yelling at my mother, telling her that the devil wasn't real in the way she thought she was, and that her story in no way could be literally true in the way she thought it was.
+It was when my father had to stop me from raising a fist to my mother that I came to my senses.

-"And so, with that, my good sense returned to me.
-In that moment, when my mother spoke out to me like that, I realized, I was being a complete asshole, and everything that had led to those events was my doing.
+In that moment, I realized I was being an unreasonable asshole, and everything that had led to those events was my doing.
 Regardless of the fact that I thought all of the stories about the Garden of Eden and the Devil and the Angelic War and everything else were all nonsense, the way that I was attempting to express that idea to my parents was not productive towards the life I wanted to live.
 I saw with utmost clarity, as if I had been given a third eye, and was looking on to the alter from the outside, that I was